Club Guy & Roni: Additional projects

-Since 2013, Club Guy & Roni takes in a new dance group every year under the name of Club Guy & Roni's Poetic Disasters Club.
-This is a platform for young dancers who are about to graduate or who have just graduated.
-With this project, Club Guy & Roni wants to create a platform for young dancers, so they can get acquainted with the dance world.

 In 2011 Club Guy & Roni initiated the 'Duizend Dansjes Festival', to raise money for the UMCG Cancer Research Fund in Groningen.
 Eventually, €15,140 were raised for the Fund.

 Move it! is a participation project from 2011 in which Club Guy & Roni and the Noord Nederlands Orkest teach a group of youths a choreography based on orchestral work.

 Every year Club Guy & Roni organizes the Club Guy & Roni Weekend Break Festival, a festival full of dance, theatre, live music, film and art.
 Club Guy & Roni seek contact with young, local talents for the production of this festival.
 The first edition was in 2013 in the Grand Theatre in Groningen.

+The Poetic Disasters Club

+The Poetic Disasters Club is the junior company of Club Guy & Roni (and later NITE), founded in 2013 as a talent development platform for young dancers, actors, and musicians who are about to graduate or have just graduated from their training programs.
+The initiative was established by choreographers Guy Weizman and Roni Haver as part of their Groningen-based dance company Club Guy & Roni.

+In 2016, the Poetic Disasters Club performed Kaspar at De Parade festival, a loose adaptation of Peter Handke's experimental play directed by Hendrik Aerts and choreographed by Angela Herenda, which explored themes of communication and identity through dance-theater.